 - The bigger muscle group: around 6 to 14 total sets in a week

-- The smaller muscle group: around 3 to 7 total sets in a week
+- The smaller muscle group: about 3 to 7 total sets in a week

 Before following these splits, consider your experience level and consult your gym instructor.